zuhairabs/BookReads/README.md

 The MyReads app allows its users to organise their collection of books into three shelves: _Currently Reading_,_Read_, and _Want To Read_.

-It also allows a user to search for more books, and add them to their collection, in the shelf they want.
+Users can also to search for more books, and add them to their collection, in the shelf they want.
 A list of available search terms can be found [here](SEARCH_TERMS.md).

 Happy reading. :)